FREQUENTLY ASKED QUESTIONS

 General

-If travel to a specific country or to an area where the Foreign, Commonwealth & Development Office (FCDO) advised against all travel at the time you purchased your policy or booked your trip (whichever is later)
+If you travel to a specific country or to an area where the Foreign, Commonwealth & Development Office (FCDO) has advised against at the time of booking or travelling (apart from ‘essential travel’) at the time you purchased your policy or booked your trip (whichever is later)

-All children must be under the age of 18 (or 23 if still in full time education) on the date you purchase your policy.
-Children may travel independently from other adult insured persons.
+All children must be under the age of 18 (or 23 if still in full-time education) on the date you purchase your policy.
+Children may travel independently.
 Children under the age of 18 must have the permission of their parent and/or guardian and be accompanied by a responsible adult during the trip.

 Children/Child means your or your partner's children or grandchildren, including step-children, step- grandchildren and fostered or adopted children or grandchildren, provided that they are: